Debdyuti2004/world-happiness-clustering/README.md

 Usage

-Run the project from the root directory:
+Run the project from the root directory: python main.py

-python main.py
+Run Streamlit dashboard (app.py): streamlit run app.py

+Upload your own CSV or use the default dataset.

+Select number of clusters using sliders.

+Visualize K-Means clusters and hierarchical dendrogram interactively.
 OUTPUT:

 Cluster Summary:

          GDP per capita  Social support  ...
 Freedom to make life choices  Perceptions of corruption